-I always wanted to hunt dangerous game, to match wits with a mankiller.
+I’ve always wanted to hunt dangerous game, to match wits with a mankiller.
 I’ve read about Patterson’s lions and Corbett’s tigers and I’ve often wondered if I’d have the resolve those men did to stare death in the face through iron sights.
-Of course, the lives and livelihoods of entire villages were dependent upon their successes and I wouldn’t wish that fear on anyone, but I believe I’d still be able to take an accurate measure of my intestinal fortitude if I could face down a wounded buffalo or a charging grizzly.
+Of course, the lives and the livelihoods of entire villages were dependent upon their successes and I wouldn’t wish that fear on anyone, but I believe I’d be able to take an accurate measure of my intestinal fortitude if I could face down a charging buffalo or a wounded grizzly.
 Between the prices of tags and trips, though, it’s just never been possible.

 Until this year.

-This year I’m finally doing it.
+This year, I’m finally doing it.
+I’m pulling the trigger and punching my ticket.
 I haven’t mortgaged the house on a once-in-a-lifetime tag, though, and there’s no need for a magnum chambered rifle where I’m headed.
-I haven’t booked a trip to Kodiak Island or scheduled an African safari.
+I haven’t booked a trip to Kodiak Island or scheduled a South African safari.
+Nothing like that.
 No, this year I’m hunting something even more dangerous – myself.

 That which once was wild within me is increasingly becoming domesticated.
 I don’t know if it’s the responsibilities of being a husband and a father, the job and a half that I work, or just old age and a lower testosterone level, but it feels like something significant is slipping away from me.

 Don’t misunderstand me, I still hunt.
-And I still get excited about hunting.
+And I still get excited about it.
 I can’t sleep the night before the turkey opener and that week or two of the whitetail rut still makes my pulse race.
-But there was once a time when I hunted nearly every day of the season, rain or shine.
+But there was once a time when I hunted nearly every day of every season, rain or shine.
 These days I don’t look for excuses to stay home, exactly, but it doesn’t take much to talk me out of a trip to the woods, either.
-That fire that once raged within me – the fire that at times threatened even to consume me – that fire would struggle these days to roast a marshmallow.
+The fire that once raged within me, the fire that at times threatened even to consume me – that fire would struggle these days to roast a marshmallow.
 It hasn’t gone out completely, though.
 Not yet.
 So I’m doing what I can to bank it.

-I’m building a figurative fire ring to shelter my flickering flame from the winds and rains of responsibility.
-Every oiling of a rifle barrel is the digging of a fire pit, a warding against the wind.
-Every glance at the shoulder mount above my mantle is a careful stoking of coals.
-One day, this busy season of life will pass and my passion will be renewed.
-But until that day comes, I’m banking fire.
+This year, I’m building a figurative fire ring to shelter my flickering flame from the winds and rains of responsibility.
+Every offseason oiling of a rifle barrel is the digging of a pit.
+Every shift into four-wheel drive is an arranging of stones.
+Every glance at the shoulder mount above my mantel is a stoking of smoldering coals.
+I know that one day this busy season of life will pass.
+I know that one day my passion will burn and blaze as it did before.
+But until that day comes, I’m warding against the wind and the rain that threatens to snuff out my spark.
+Until that day comes, I’m banking fire.